SystemsApproach/sdn/trellis.rst

 through a sequence of such calls.
-For example, when SD-Fabric runs as part of an access network that delivers IPTV to subscribers, one option is for software running on the operator's set-top boxes to issue calls similar to the ones shown above (except, of course, using the RESTful API rather than the CLI).
+For example, when SD-Fabric runs as part of an access network that delivers IPTV to subscribers, one option is for software running on the operator's set-top boxes to issue calls similar to those shown above (except, of course, using the RESTful API rather than the CLI).
 Another option is to have set-top boxes send IGMP messages, which SD-Fabric intercepts using the Packet Service (similar to how the Host service intercepts ARP and DHCP packets).
-So the next time you use your TV remote to change channels, it is possible you are triggering procedure invocations up and down the SDN software stack described throughout this book!
+So the next time you use your TV remote to change channels, you are possibly triggering procedure invocations up and down the SDN software stack described throughout this book!

 7.4  Customized Forwarding